bullshitking-99/vue3-img-viewer/README.md

 ## To be developed

-- Improve scrolling exit animation to make it as smooth as clicking back
+- double click to enlarge img
 - Listen for custom scroll sources
 - js version and corresponding type file
 - Continuous development, so stay tuned